Leto-gg/logProcessing/README.md

 # LogProcessing (LargeFieldAnalyzer)

-Requirements: This set of programs need to be used in conjunction with the LargeFieldAnalyzer
+Requirements: This set of programs need to be used in conjunction within the LargeFieldAnalyzer environment.

 This is code separated from the LargeFieldAnalyzer